ksu-is/WSB-Stock-Scalper/ProjectRoadMap.md

  - [x] resolve import errors from refrence code
  - [x] set perameters for the amount of information processed from each search
  - [x] add keyword box to UI
  - [x] add ability to search for keywords
+ - [x] perform analysis on entries that match search criteria
+ - [x] filter extraneous scalped data
  - [ ] create a scoring system based on the amount of positive mentions of a company
- - [x] filter extraneous scalped data
  - [ ] remove csv file created from running the code previously
- - [ ] perform analysis on entries that match search criteria